 - It provides sanctuary: In our 24/7 world – and especially for the ever-increasing number of people who carry out some element of their job from home – having a calming place of sanctuary isn’t just nice to have, it’s an absolute necessity.

 We talked about the calming effects of water above, and a pond creates an area where you can sit and escape the frenetic buzz of the world at large.

+- Reduces stress and anxiety: Water releases negative ions into the air that surrounds it.
 These are believed to help the uptake of serotonin within the brain, an important function of human physiology that significantly helps us cope with and reduce stress and anxiety.

 The negative ions also help purify the air, combat allergens and germs, which in turn has a positive effect on the overall health of the body.

 - Improves physical health: While ponds are relatively simple to keep in good health, they do require some element of physical effort to look after.